 In this Code of Practice, and without prejudice to the provisions of paragraph 2.2, the following words or expressions shall have the meanings set out opposite them.

-Customer Details means appropriate details about the Customer and the Unregistered Premises to assist with the registration of the premises, including the Customer’s name, address and contact details together with basic metering details (as appropriate) including the meter serial number, meter reading(s) and the date of such meter reading(s).
+Customer Details means appropriate details about the Customer and the Unregistered Premises to assist with the registration of the Premises, including the Customer’s name, address and contact details together with basic metering details (as appropriate) including the meter serial number, meter reading(s) and the date of such meter reading(s).

+Disconnect means to disconnect a Premises as referred to in the Electricity Act, and includes ‘De-energisation’ (as defined in Clause 1 of the DCUSA).

 Distributor means a holder of a distribution licence under the Electricity Act or its agents (and, in respect of Theft in Conveyance from a Premises, is the owner and/or operator of the Distribution System to which such Premises are connected).

+Electricity Act means the Electricity Act 1989.

 Occupier The occupier of a premises prior to identifying the Occupier as an Unregistered Customer.

 Party means the Distributor or the Supplier.